Finding Morel Mushrooms

 Some areas may have restrictions on foraging for wild mushrooms, so be sure to check your local regulations before heading out.

-You might also be interested in James Phares’ book “Morel Support: A Beginners Guide To Harvesting, Preserving And Cooking Morel Mushrooms“
+James Phares’ book “Morel Support: A Beginners Guide To Harvesting, Preserving And Cooking Morel Mushrooms” might also interest you.

 Michael E. Phillips also has a well reviewed book “Morel Mushrooms: Best-Kept Secrets Revealed“